hiyama341/teemi/README.rst

     gRNA1_pcr_prod = pcr(U_pSNR52_Fw_1,TJOS_66_P2R, gRNA1_template)
     gRNA2_pcr_prod = pcr(U_pSNR52_Fw_2,TJOS_65_P1R, gRNA2_template)

-PCR (Polymerase Chain Reaction) is a technique used to amplify a specific DNA sequence.
-Here, we're amplifying our gRNA templates.
+1.4: Use the USER enzyme to process the PCR products.

-1.4: Use the USER enzyme to process the PCR products
+The USER enzyme is used to create single-stranded overhangs on the PCR products, which will facilitate their insertion into the plasmid.

 .. code-block:: python